Welcome to O'Block

-Welcome to O'Block is the debut studio album by American rapper King Von and the only one to be released during his lifetime.
-It was released on October 30, 2020, through Only the Family and Empire Distribution.
-Welcome to O'Block was released just a week before King Von was shot and killed on November 6, 2020.
-The album features chief production from Chopsquad DJ and guest appearances from Dreezy, Fivio Foreign, Lil Durk, Moneybagg Yo, Polo G and Prince Dre.
-It peaked at number 5 on the Billboard 200, after his death.
+Welcome to O'Block is the debut studio album by American rapper King Von, and the only to be released during his lifetime.
+It was released on October 30, 2020 by Only the Family and Empire Distribution.
+Welcome to O'Block was released a week prior to King Von's death on November 6, 2020, after the album's official release party.
+The project features chief production from Chopsquad DJ, and other producers including Hitmaka, Tay Keith and Wheezy; guest appearances include Polo G, Lil Durk, Dreezy, Moneybagg Yo, Fivio Foreign and Prince Dre.

+Welcome to O'Block was supported by six singles: "Why He Told", "All These Niggas", "How It Go", "I Am What I Am", "Gleesh Place" and "The Code".
+The album received positive reviews from music critics and peaked at number five on the US Billboard 200.
+It received platinum certification by the Recording Industry Association of America (RIAA) and was awarded silver certification by the British Phonographic Industry.

+"O'Block" in the album title is a reference and other name to design the Parkway Gardens complex in the Greater Grand Crossing community area on the South Side of Chicago, where King Von was raised.

+Content

-Von explained the key difference between his mixtape Levon James and Welcome to O'Block: "If you're doing something and keep doing it, you're gonna get better results.
+Bennett explained the key difference between his mixtape Levon James, released earlier that same year, and Welcome to O'Block: "If you're doing something and keep doing it, you're gonna get better results.
 Everything better.
-It is the one for real, I've been working hard.
+It is the one for real, I've been working hard."
 Complex said the album sees Von "reflecting with an acute lyrical clarity on his rise and how newfound fame could impact his own life and the lives of his loved ones", while Revolt noted of the drill album: "Often rapping about Chicago and his well-respected neighborhood, this album most certainly paints the vivid picture of his cinematic lyrics while portraying his stand-out cadences through each record".